Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 If a deity has the item creation feat pertaining to the item it wishes to create, the cost (in gold and XP) and creation times are halved.

+### Divine Aura
-**Divine Aura:** The mere presence of a deity of rank 1 or higher can deeply affect mortals and beings of lower divine rank.
+The mere presence of a deity of rank 1 or higher can deeply affect mortals and beings of lower divine rank.
 All divine aura effects are mind-affecting, extraordinary abilities.
 Mortals and other deities of lower rank can resist the aura's effects with successful Will